jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 The long-dominant theory among economists  for why stadium subsidies persist is the monopoly power of sports leagues.
 By restricting the number of teams, owners can extract subsidies by threatening to move to new markets.
 Though this is an elegant theory that might seem to explain the prevalence of subsidies; in practice, it does not fit with the stylized facts.

 1. Subsidy allocations have been increasing at an increasing rate at the same time that US major sports leagues have been expanding.
-If relocation threats were driving subsidies, then subsidies should be decreasing as the number of relocation cities diminished.
+If relocation threats were driving subsidies, then subsidies should be decreasing as the number of available relocation cities diminished.

 2. It's common for subsidies to be granted without any relocation threat.
 For example, the Atlanta Falcons received a $700 million subsidy to construct Mercedes-Benz Stadium, without threatening to move out of the city.
 Furthermore, many stadium deals are negotiated in secret, rather than determined through an open auction among cities to boost subsidy offers from competing locations.
-And in many cases, alternate cities are floated as possible new locations that a team might consider, and are often promoted by local leaders rather than made as explicit threats by team owners.
-Threatening to move can harm the relationship with fans.
+Instead, alternate cities are floated as possible new locations that a team might consider, and are often promoted by local leaders as a pretext for supporting subsidies.
+Explicit threats to move a team can harm the relationship with fans.
 Furthermore, most teams are located in the largest markets; therefore, relocation means moving to a smaller and less-lucrative market.
 Most relocation discussions are cheap talk, not realistic or credible threats.

 For these reasons,  monopoly power does not appear to be the primary driver of venue subsidies.

 I make the case in [This One Will Be Different](/towbd/) that the chief culprit is politicians, who value the perks associated with supporting the local sports teams.
 Access to exclusive events and spaces, while hobnobbing with local insiders and celebrities, provides substantial benefits to elected officials, who can pass much of the costs onto taxpayers.
 The fondness for sports among civic boosters (aka, the local growth coalition), who have considerable sway in local policy debates, reinforces the favorable disposition of government leaders.

 **Related research:**
-- *This One Will Be Different*, [Chapter 18](https://doi.org/10.1093/9780197820247.003.0018) by J.C.
+- *This One Will Be Different*, [Chapter 18](https://doi.org/10.1093/9780197820247.003.0018), [Chapter 20](https://doi.org/10.1093/9780197820247.003.0020), [Chapter 22](https://doi.org/10.1093/9780197820247.003.0022) by J.C.
 Bradbury
 - [Urban Power Structures and Publicly Financed Stadiums](https://doi.org/10.1111/j.1573-7861.2007.00022.x) by Kevin J. Delaney and Rick Eckstein
 - [Public Dollars, Private Stadiums: The Battle over Building Sports Stadiums](https://www.rutgersuniversitypress.org/public-dollars-private-stadiums/9780813533438) by Kevin J. Delaney and Rick Eckstein
 - [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys